Support the

 Don’t let what almost happened in New Jersey happen in Massachusetts!

-IAPMO Joins Massachusetts Plumbing Industry at State House Event to Protect Homegrown Code, Support Other Industry Issues
+IAPMO Joined Massachusetts Plumbing Industry at State House Event to Protect Homegrown Code, Support Other Industry Issues

-IAPMO joined nearly 200 licensed union and non-union plumbers, contractors, inspectors, PHCC and GBPCA members, and other industry leaders at the Massachusetts State House on April 27, 2023 to advocate before state legislators for the protection of the state’s plumbing code, partnering on green energy and other key safety and regulatory issues.
-Representing IAPMO were Peter Kelly, director of Field Services; Hugh Kelleher, former executive director of the Greater Boston Plumbing Contractors Association; Mike Morris, partner at Tremont Strategies Group; Peter DeFreitas, director of New England Training and Education; and Jim Scarborough, director of Government Relations.
-Representatives from UA Locals 12, 51, 4 and 104, including Local 12’s entire class of apprentices, also participated.
+IAPMO joined more than 200 licensed union and non-union plumbers, contractors and inspectors, PHCC and GBPCA members, and other industry leaders at the Massachusetts State House on March 28, 2024 to advocate before state legislators for the protection of the state’s plumbing code and other key safety and regulatory issues.
+Representing IAPMO were Peter Kelly, director of Field Services; Hugh Kelleher, former executive director of the Greater Boston Plumbing Contractors Association; Mike Morris, partner at Tremont Strategies Group; Peter DeFreitas, director of New England Training and Education; and Jim Scarborough, senior director of Government Relations.
+Representatives from UA Locals 4, 12, 51, and 104, including Local 12’s entire class of apprentices, also participated.
 Participants then dispersed throughout the Capitol to conduct literature drops in every legislative office and visit the offices of their own state senators and representatives.
-Addressing the group was Representative Tacky Chan (D-2nd- Norfolk) who stressed how important it is for people to share with legislators their thoughts about issues if they want them to make better informed votes on those issues.
-The group also met with representatives from the Division of Occupational Licensure.
+Addressing the group were: Yvonne Hao, Secretary of the MA Executive Office of Economic Development, who thanked the industry for their work in the state; Sarah Wilkinson, Commissioner of the Division of Occupational Licensure, who also brought members of her staff with her to help apprentices with their licensure and renewal questions; Josh Cutler, Undersecretary Apprenticeship at the MA Executive Office of Labor and Workforce Development, who presented on workforce initiatives he hopes to accomplish; and State Senator Patrick O’Connor (R-First Plymouth and Norfolk), whose father is a member of the UA and a long-time plumber.